hughrun/lette.rs/README.md

 ### setup

 This command opens your config file for viewing or editing.
-The config file is always saved at `~/letters.toml` - if this file does not exist a default file will be created.
+The config file is always saved at `~/.letters.toml` - if this file does not exist a default file will be created.
 If it does exist, the existing file is opened.

 This is what drives `lette.rs`.
 Basically you put all your directory references and static site generator commands in the config file, and then you never have to remember them again.

-You will need an [API key from Unsplash](https://unsplash.com/documentation#creating-a-developer-account).

 ### write